 To the best of my knowledge, this is the only bar in Melbourne to be named after a postage stamp (see right) and it certainly fits the staunch criteria of CBD trendiness , being located down an alley way and off a little street (Driver Lane off Little Bourke).

 While the service can be a little hit and miss, they do come through with the goods when it comes to the beer.
-They have 100+ mostly local beers to choose from, which would certainly put them in the mix to be classed as Melbourne’s number one, providing you don’t put too much weighting on tap beer (this place only had one tap on the day I went).
+They have 100+ mostly local beers to choose from, which would certainly put them in the mix to be classed as Melbourne’s number one, providing you don’t put too much weighting on tap beer (only one tap running).

-Friday nights has a house jazz band which certainly adds to the ambience of the place, however it also adds to the patronage and for that reason you may be better off on a Wednesday or Thursday where it has a more relaxed feel about it.
+Friday nights feature a house jazz band which certainly adds to the ambience of the place, however it also adds to the patronage and for that reason you may be better off on a Wednesday or Thursday where there is a more relaxed feel about it.

-The MOO as it is casually known by its owners has an amazing sense of history having been an office of enemy debts, the public trustee, custodian of expropriated property & the parliamentary offices of two former prime ministers.
+The MOO has an amazing sense of history having been an office of enemy debts, the public trustee, custodian of expropriated property & the parliamentary offices of two former prime ministers.

-For a great mid-week dinner party, get a few people together and make it Penny Blue for a few pre dinner beers and then MOO for some tapas and wine ( I will let you decide whether you go back to Penny Blue for a night cap).
+For a great mid-week dinner party, get a few people together and make it Penny Blue for a few pre dinner beers and then MOO for some tapas and wine ( and perhaps back to Penny Blue for a night cap).